Pocket/data-flows/common-utils/README.md

 ## Contributing

-PRs from the Pocket Team are welcomed given that changes to made with the understanding that this is meant to be **shared** for code Prefect v2 flows.
+PRs from the Pocket Team are welcomed given that changes are made with the understanding that this is meant to be **shared** code Prefect v2 flows.

 ## Notes

-More context will be available on how this project works in the wild once we have the flow deployment tools added with the [prefect-flows](../prefect-flows/) subproject built out as an example.
+A subproject example can be found in the [data-products](../data-products) project folder at the root of the git repo.
+This is where the Pocket Data Products Team will author flows.

+In order for the common_utils and Prefect agent to work

 ## Links